|Red, sable, fawn, orange, black, tan

-If your Corgi Pom ends up small like their Pomeranian parent, then they need careful handling.
-Accidentally dropping a small-breed puppy can lead to them easily getting injured, so it’s usually safest to keep them with older children who know how to handle dogs with care.
+If your Corgi Pom is small, like their Pomeranian parent, they’ll need careful handling.
+Accidentally dropping a small-breed puppy can lead to a severe injury, so it’s usually safest to keep them with older children who know how to handle dogs with care.

 Pomeranians can snap if they feel like they’re being over-handled, so that’s something to bear in mind if you have smaller children or expect visitors.
 Watching out for the warning signs that your dog has had enough interaction and removing them from the situation goes a long way to preventing a scenario where they feel that they have to snap.

 Does This Breed Get Along With Other Pets? 🐶 😽

 Corgi Poms can get along well with other dogs and cats as long as they’re introduced with care.
 Some Corgi Poms will try to round up cats, so it may take a while for your cats to come to terms with that!

 Slowly introducing pets to each other is best, as well as making sure they each have their own safe zone that they can retreat to if they want a bit of space.
 Corgi Poms are playful, and they enjoy having another dog to interact with.